-participant to a licensed operator in order to participate in a fantasy contest. - "Fantasy contest."
-An online fantasy or simulated game or contest with an entry fee and a prize or award administered by a licensed operator in which: - (1) The value of all prizes or awards offered to winning participants is established and made known to participants in advance of the contest. - (2) All winning outcomes reflect the relative knowledge and skill of participants and are determined by accumulated statistical results of the performance of individuals, including athletes in the case of sports events. - (3) No winning outcome is based on the score, point spread or performance of a single actual team or combination of teams or solely on a single performance of an individual athlete or player in a single actual event. - "Fantasy contest account."
+- (1) An online fantasy or simulated game or contest with an entry fee and a prize or award in which: - (i) The value of all prizes or awards offered to winning participants is established and made known to participants in advance of the contest and the value is not determined by the number of participants or the amount of any fees paid by those participants. - (ii) All winning outcomes reflect the relative knowledge and skill of participants and are determined by accumulated statistical results of the performance of individuals, including athletes in the case of sports events. - (iii) No winning outcome is based on the score, point spread or performance of a single actual team or combination of teams or solely on a single performance of an individual athlete or player in a single actual event. - (2) The term does not include social fantasy contests.
+"Fantasy contest account."
 The formal electronic system implemented by a licensed operator to record a participant's entry fees, prizes or awards and other activities related to participation in the licensed operator's fantasy contests.